 Both search engines and users appreciate a website that has a clear web structure.
 Users can find the information they need more easily.
 For example, in a small e-commerce site that sells smartphones, you may want to search first by brand and not by model.

-Imagine you are searching for your new smartphone but you want to change from an Android-based device to an iOS-based device, so you start by entering the Apple category and then choosing the models that best suit your needs.
-This is better than first entering the iPhone X category page and not being able to compare prices with models like iPhone 11 or iPhone 8.
+Imagine you are searching for your new smartphone, but you want to change from an Android-based device to an iOS-based device, so you start by entering the Apple category and then choosing the models that best suit your needs.
+This is better than first entering the iPhone X category page and not comparing prices with models like iPhone 11 or iPhone 8.

-Make sure to organize your web structure correctly, and avoid having pages within sections that are not relevant.
-Take a look at this crawl map generated with Sitebulb as an example of a well-organised web structure.
+Make sure to organize your web structure correctly and avoid having pages within sections that are not relevant.
+Take a look at this crawl map generated with Sitebulb as an example of a well-organized web structure.

 Since Google started migrating websites to their Mobile-First Indexing, companies have invested in having a responsive website to be prepared for this new crawling and indexing approach.

-With Mobile-First Indexing, Google predominantly uses your website’s mobile version for indexing and ranking.
-If your website was created after July 1, 2019, mobile-first indexing is already enabled for it.
+With Mobile-First Indexing, Google predominantly uses your website's mobile version for indexing and ranking.
+If you created your website after July 1, 2019, mobile-first indexing is already enabled for it.

-Google has slowly started to migrate older websites to mobile-first indexing, giving those businesses time to deal with potential issues that could result in loss of organic rankings.
+Google has slowly started to migrate older websites to mobile-first indexing, giving those businesses time to deal with potential issues resulting in loss of organic rankings.

 You can use Google's Mobile-Friendly Test to validate if your website is mobile-friendly.

-You need to understand what are your potential clients’ problems regarding your product so you can create content that will answer those questions.
+You need to understand your potential clients' problems regarding your product to create content that will answer those questions.

 By knowing this, you now have to create guides that will help your user to find a solution to this first question.
 This content will need to be reachable to them either on the search results or social media.

-This first step will know let your potential client know that you understand them and that you have answers to the questions they have regarding your product.
+This first step will let your potential client know that you understand them and answer the questions they have regarding your product.

-After the user has an answer to its question, they’ll want to know more about your products and what do you have to offer.
-The best way to do this is by letting them know what you do and what makes your business different than others, you must have a unique selling proposition, that will the user a reason to choose you and not your competitors.
+After the user answers its question, they'll want to know more about your products and what you have to offer.
+The best way to do this is by letting them know what you do and what makes your business different than others; you must have a unique selling proposition that will the user a reason to choose you and not your competitors.

 I will use the last example of the computer business to explain this strategy.
 Use the inverted pyramid style of content writing.
-This method allows you to structure your content in a way that makes the reader to easily gather information.
+This method allows you to structure your content to allow the reader to gather information more easily.

-Most blogs tend to introduce their main point after some very large background intro.
+Most blogs tend to introduce their main point after some extensive background intro.
 As a reader, I want to see the main point of the article right when I see the content.

 You can think of it as a small AIDA version for content.
-In a very short paragraph introduce the problem you are addressing and present a solution.
+In a concise paragraph, introduce the problem you are addressing and present a solution.

-This is similar to what I have done in this article, I presented the problem many small businesses face and presented with my solution for them.
-After that, I go into detail about my promised solution.
+This is similar to what I have done in this article; I presented the problem many small businesses face and presented my solution for them.
+After that, I go into detail about my proposed solution.